NVlabs/geomapnet/README.md

 editing the `ROBOTCAR_SDK_ROOT` variable in it appropriately.

-2. For each sequence, you need to download the `stereo_centre`, `vo` and `gps` tar files from the dataset website.
+2. For each sequence, you need to download the `stereo_centre`, `vo` and `gps` tar files from the dataset website (more details in [this comment](https://github.com/NVlabs/geomapnet/issues/26#issuecomment-537523192)).

 3. The directory for each 'scene' (e.g. `full`) has .txt files defining the train/test split.
 While training MapNet++,